 This drawback has generated controversy and foreign shipowners have in recent times contested that oil rigs cannot be considered as vessels falling within the operation of the Act which is presently the subject of litigation.

 DRAWBACK OF CABOTAGE ACT – FAILURE TO EXPRESSLY CLASSIFY OIL RIG AS A VESSEL

 Section 2 of the Cabotage Act defined a vessel to include; “any description of vessel, ship, boat, hovercraft or craft, including air cushion vehicles and dynamically supported craft, designed, used or capable of being used solely or partly for marine navigation and used for the carriage on, through or under water of persons or property without regard to method or lack of propulsion”

-It is of important to note that section 2 of the Act as quoted above, did not expressly define a vessel as a specific thing.
+It is of importance to note that section 2 of the Act as quoted above, did not expressly define a vessel as a specific thing.
 Rather, it simply identified certain requirements for determining what could be regarded as a vessel for the purposes of the Act.

 Interestingly, foreign shipowners are aware of the failure of the Act to classify a particular thing as a vessel and have advanced this position for arguing that an oil rig is not a vessel under the Act.

-However, it is posited that the argument of the foreign shipowners cannot be sustained.
-This is because a close scrutiny of section 2 of the Act reveals that a crucial requirement for determining that a thing can be regarded as a vessel under the Act is that such a thing must have been described as a vessel.
+However, it is posited that the argument of foreign shipowners cannot be sustained.
+This is because close scrutiny of section 2 of the Act reveals that a crucial requirement for determining that a thing can be regarded as a vessel under the Act is that such a thing must have been described as a vessel.